albert-ward/albert-ward.github.io/_pages/research.md

 <br><br>
 **Chapter 1: Introduction**
-from *Go As We Are: The Neighbourhood and How It Makes Political Behaviour, 2025*
+from *Go As We Are: The Neighbourhood and Its Political Effects, 2025*
 (Ward, A.)
 [PDF]({{ site.baseurl }}/assets/papers/go_as_we_are_chapter_1.pdf
 )